Arkansas CPA Exam Requirements

 At least 30 hours of undergraduate courses in business, other than accounting, or 20 hours of graduate business courses other than accounting (or a combination thereof).

 If you meet the educational requirements, submit your application to the Arkansas State Board of Public Accountancy using the link provided in the Becker website.
-The application fee will be $120.
-The State Board will also collect the exam fees of $729.08.
+The application fee will be $170.
+The State Board will also collect the exam fees of $899.08.
 Your name on the application should exactly match your name on your primary form of identification, which is usually your driver's license.
 At this time you should also begin planning your study approach by making inquiries into CPA reviews available in your area.
-The Becker CPA Review offers classes live, online or self-study to accommodate the needs of all candidates.
+The Becker CPA Review offers classes live or online to accommodate the needs of all candidates.

 Contact any educational institutions attended and request that transcripts be forwarded to the Arkansas State Board of Public Accountancy for their evaluation.
 If you do not expect any problems in processing your application it is best to make plans to start your review at this time.
 The Becker CPA Review will significantly increase your chances of passing the exam.